-However, while some of the short term changes highlighted in this report may be indicative of a change in the relationship between recorded crime figures and SCJS estimates, consistent comparable crime data are only available for a relatively short time scale, and it is notable that the change in crime at the overall level between the most recent surveys is not statistically significant.
-Therefore, analysis over future years will help to further assess this and more closely examine the relationship between SCJS estimates and police recorded crime figures.
+Consistent comparable crime data are only available for a relatively short time scale, and it is notable that the change in crime estimated, at the overall level, between the most recent surveys is not statistically significant.
+Undertaking this analysis over future years will help to assess this further and more closely examine the relationship between SCJS estimates and police recorded crime figures.